Kent County Cricket Club in 2023: Arrivals

 On 30 July 2022, Kent signed 20 year-old Joey Evison from Nottinghamshire, initially on loan for the One-Day Cup before joining on a three-year contract from the start of the 2023 season.
 In October 2022, Harry Finch signed a two-year contract to run until the end of the 2024 season.
 Finch had previously had short spells with Kent in 2021 season when the squad had been severely affected by COVID-19. and again in 2022 season as cover for a number of players absent due to injuries and The Hundred.

 In November 2022, Kent signed Australian veteran Michael Hogan.
 Hogan had originally planned to retire at the end of the 2022 season, which was his tenth year with Glamorgan.
-In December 2022, Kent announced that Australian international fast-bowler Kane Richardson as an overseas player for the 2023 T20 Blast.
+In December 2022, Kent announced that Australian international fast-bowler Kane Richardson would play for the county as an overseas player for the 2023 T20 Blast.
+In March 2023, Indian bowler Arshdeep Singh agreed to play up to five County Championship matches in June and July for the county.
+In April 2023, Connor McKerr rejoined the county on loan from Surrey for two County Championship matches to cover for injuries in the bowling unit, having previously had a spell with Kent at the end of the 2022 season.
+Two days later, Australian bowler Wes Agar signed for Kent to play four County Championship matches until Arshdeep Singh arrives in June.
+Agar later signed an extension to keep him with Kent until the end of July.

+In May 2023, Bangladesh-born seam bowler Arafat Bhuiyan signed a professional contract with Kent for the remainder of the season, after a spell with the 2nd XI and playing in the Kent League for Blackheath.

+In June 2023, Kent announced that England leg-spinner Matt Parkinson would join from Lancashire at the end of the season.
+In July, it was announced that Parkinson would also join on loan this summer for the One Day Cup.

+On 25 July, due to several players being unavailable due to injuries and international duty, Kent signed batters Toby Albert and Ben Geddes on loan from Hampshire and Surrey, respectively, on loan for a County Championship match against Nottinghamshire.

+Brisbane Heat and Queensland all-rounder James Bazley, joined Kent for the One Day Cup.

+In August, Kent announced that New Zealand bowler Ben Lister would join the club to play the final three County Championship matches, subject to international call-ups.
+On 6 September, Indian leg spin bowler Yuzvendra Chahal signed to play im Kent's final three County Championship matches.
+On 10 September, following further injuries, Kent signed spin bowler Aron Nijjar on loan from Essex for the last three games of the season.

+At the end of the season, bowler George Garrett signed a two-year contract with Kent to join from Warwickshire.